 Edge Case Documentation

 Identifies and documents every edge case per feature: network failures, data state extremes, concurrency issues, input extremes, session edge cases, and unusual-but-valid business logic scenarios.
+Each edge case has a specific system response.

 Conversion Funnel Definitions